ujwalabhishek/s3backup-php/README.md

 - schedule - string - One of "hourly", "daily", or "weekly".
 Required.

 ## Optional
-- awsEndpoint - string - Set the endpoint URL of the server that speaks the S3 API.
+- awsEndpoint (string) - Set the endpoint URL of the server that speaks the S3 API.
 Default is s3.amazonaws.com.
 Optional.
-- debug - boolean - Whether or not to emit debug messages.
+- debug (boolean) - Whether or not to emit debug messages.
 Default is false.
 Optional.
-- mysqlDumpOptions - string - Any options that you want to send to the mysqldump command during backups.
+- mysqlDumpOptions (string) - Any options that you want to send to the mysqldump command during backups.
 Optional.
-- schedule - string - One of: 'weekly', 'daily', or 'hourly' - Tells the script how often you are backing up so that it can do the right thing to remove old backups.
+- schedule (string) - One of: 'weekly', 'daily', or 'hourly' - Tells the script how often you are backing up so that it can do the right thing to remove old backups.
-- timezone - string - System timezone, default is 'America/Los_Angeles', Optional.
+- timezone (string) - System timezone, default is 'America/Los_Angeles', Optional.

 ## Requirements
 - PHP 5 or higher